1

 2

 • It depends on the nature of the ALTER.
 A lot of times this is in fact implemented by creating a new column, copying the data across and marking the old column as dropped though.
-Aug 9, 2016 at 16:52
+Commented Aug 9, 2016 at 16:52

 • I know there is some variability between moving from fixed to variable, longer to shorter byte storage, nullable to not nullable, etc and vice versa.
 But the main question is what is happening during a column alter to double the size of a table?